jaeyoungchoilab/Topsicle/README.md

 Sometimes, input can be missing or in wrong format, and the code will not have any output then.
 Missing flag can be a reason for

 ### 3.2.
 Run out of memory
-- Check if you printed out so many plots or not (--plot)
+1. Check if you printed out so many plots or not (--plot)
-- Also double check the memory allowance
+2. Double check the memory allowance